guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365: I am looking at an appointment which is linked to a video-call.
 I click the link, and get an annoying popup which asks me if I want to open the video call in the browser or in the native GUI.
 I prefer the google way: web browser only.

+In "Word for web" I found no way to disable the spell checking.
+My doc contained a lot of strings which are in no dictionary.
+I wanted to disable all these red lines.
+Even my favorite search engine did not help.
+With Google Docs, that's easy.
+I found the way to disable it immediately.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.